-The bounday conditions are summarized in Table 1.
+The boundary conditions are summarized in Table 1.
 At the upstream boundary, zero extrapolation is used for pressure.
-In case the uniform flow condition, i. e. p=0, is used, a slight pressure jump occurs at the boundary.
+In case the condition p=0 is used, a slight pressure jump occurred at the boundary.
 Therefore the zero extrapolation condition has been adopted.

-3. Flat plate with zero attack angle
+3. Flat plate with a zero attack angle